Katie Britt used decades-old example of rapes in Mexico as Republican attack on Biden border policy

 "The Senators held a roundtable with former Mexican Congresswoman Rosa María de la Garza, Fox News Contributor Sara Carter and Karla Jacinto Romero, a survivor of human trafficking," the news release said.
 "The Senators learned about cartel activity in Mexico and the work being done to rescue victims of human trafficking."

-Romero has spoken publicly about being a victim of child prostitution in Mexico, including during 2015 testimony to a subcommittee of the U.S. House.
+Romero — an advocate against human trafficking — has spoken publicly about being a victim of child prostitution in Mexico, including during 2015 testimony to a subcommittee of the U.S. House.
 Romero, then 22, told the subcommittee that she was 12 when her mother threw her out on the streets, and a pimp trafficked her to more than 40,000 clients over four years.
 Romero said many of the clients were foreigners who had traveled to Mexico for sexual interactions with minors like her.

+Britt's rebuttal, delivered from her own kitchen table, laid out a dark vision for the country under Democrats and warned of violence.
+She talked about her two children and warned that “life is getting more and more dangerous."
+She also called Biden a “dithering and diminished leader.”

+The Alabama senator, 42 and the youngest woman in the Senate, has said she wants to represent a new generation of leadership in Washington.
+She was endorsed by Trump in her 2022 election and has remained in touch with the former president, most recently pushing him to support in vitro fertilization after a ruling by her state's supreme court blocked some IVF procedures.